HaydenSookchand/js-test/README.md

 Where to go: https://console.cloud.google.com/
 ![Alt text](https://github.com/HaydenSookchand/js-test/blob/main/screenshots/gcp-home.png "Google Cloud Home")

+Potential Issues:
+Misconfiguring IAM roles or permissions can lead to deployment failures.
+Requires upgrade to paid account.
+Ensure that the service account has the necessary permissions, such as Compute Engine Admin and Storage Admin if using Google Cloud Storage for artifacts.

+Tools: Google Cloud Console, Google Cloud SDK (gcloud).

 **User Story 2:  Implement CI/CD Pipeline**
 As a developer, I want to set up a CI/CD pipeline that automates the deployment of my Docker application to GCP,